 If you’re struggling to calculate an accurate measurement, it might be worth getting a professional plan drawn up.
 Your supplier can then calculate exactly how much limestone flooring you need from these plans and any potential mistakes can be avoided.

-For more advice, please call us on 01993 824200 – and to see our Limestone Flooring Collections, please visit www.indigenous.co.uk, join us on FACEBOOK, follow us on TwitterBack to News
+For more advice, please call us on 01993 824200 – and buy from our Limestone Flooring Collections online.
+Like our page on FACEBOOK, follow us on TwitterBack to News